undefined cover

 A New Name, A New Chapter | Introducing Duologue with Leslie Heaney

 I am so thrilled to be back and to announce that The Interview with Leslie Heaney’s new name is Duologue with Leslie Heaney!A duologue is a conversation between two people (although while sometimes my interviews include more than one guest) and this new name for the pod summarizes what we do - having conversations with really interesting people who have inspirational life stories or great wisdom or expert information to share.In addition to the new name, I will be launching a Substack - Duologue Diaries! (https://substack.com/@duologuediaries) The Duologue Diaries will have some free content and then more exclusive subscriber only content, access and special subscriber giveaways.
 You will not want to miss it!
 We also have launched great new merch for Duologue - come buy your new favorite Duo swag and represent the pod! www.duologuepod.com (https://podcasters.spotify.com/pod/show/duologue-pod/episodes/www.duologuepod.com)My first new Duologue episode will be released tomorrow, Wednesday October 15th.Listen, watch subscribe!
 Get inspired.
 Learn something new.
 Share some laughs along the way.
-Hosted by Ausha.
+Hosted on Ausha.
 See ausha.co/privacy-policy for more information.

 03min | Published on October 14, 2025